RevolveNTNU/RosNet/DocFX/index.md

-# This is the **HOMEPAGE**.
+# This is the homepage of RosNet online documentation

-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.
-## Quick Start Notes:
+## Quick Start:

-1. Add images to the *images* folder if the file is referencing an image.
+To get started quickly with using RosNet, go to [RosNet overview](api/index.md).